One of four quarters of a calendar year: January through March, April through June, July through September, or October through December.

 Money or other benefits given or received as payment for work or service.
 Compensation can include wages, salaries, bonuses, prizes, and tips an employee receives.

-The process by which private property owned by a taxpayer is legally taken for public use without their consent.
+The Legal process by which land is taken for public use without the consent of the owner.

-An IRA account used as a holding account for eligible rollover distributions from an employer plan that can be rolled over to a new employer plan later.
+An specified IRA used as a holding account for eligible rollover distributions from an employer plan until it can be rolled over to a new employer plan.

 A written agreement between a taxpayer and the IRS that extends the statutory period of limitations.